stpettersens/sha256_chksum/README.md

 > sha256_cksum file

-This is roughly equivalent running the Linux utility `sha256sum`:
+This is roughly equivalent to running the Linux utility `sha256sum` like so:
 > sha256sum file > file_sha256.txt